zeeshan8126/worker-comfyui/docs/customization.md

 FROM runpod/worker-comfyui:5.0.0-base

 # install custom nodes using comfy-cli
-RUN comfy node install comfyui-kjnodes comfyui-ic-light comfyui_ipadapter_plus comfyui_essentials ComfyUI-Hangover-Nodes
+RUN comfy-node-install comfyui-kjnodes comfyui-ic-light comfyui_ipadapter_plus comfyui_essentials ComfyUI-Hangover-Nodes

 # download models using comfy-cli
 # the "--filename" is what you use in your ComfyUI workflow